iifl-logo

 Note

-Except stated otherwise, all figures, percentages, analysis, views and opinions are on consolidated financial statements of Torrent Pharmaceuticals Limited and its wholly owned subsidiaries (jointly referred to as Torrent or Company, hereinafter).
+Except stated otherwise, all figures, percentages, analysis, views and opinions are on consolidated financial statements of Torrent Pharmaceuticals Limited and its wholly owned subsidiaries/ entities where company is having controlling stake (jointly referred as Torrent or Company, hereinafter).
 Financial information presented in various sections of the Management Discussion and Analysis are classified under suitable heads, which may be different from the classification reported under the Consolidated Financial Statements.
 Some additional financial information is also included in this section, which may not be readily available from the Consolidated Financial Statements.
-Previous years figures have been regrouped, wherever necessary, to make it comparable with the current year.
+The previous years figures have been regrouped, wherever necessary, to make it comparable with the current year

 Global Economy: